 2. Is “haughty” the same as being confident?

-No. Confidence is grounded in self-assurance, while haughtiness involves looking down on others.
+No. Confidence is grounded in self-assurance, while haughtiness involves looking down on others and acting dismissive.

 3. Can haughtiness be unintentional?

 Yes.
-Some people may come across as haughty without meaning to, especially if they are shy or reserved.
+Some people may come across as haughty without meaning to, especially if they are shy, reserved, or speaking in a formal tone.

 4. How is haughty different from proud?

-Being proud can be positive and self-affirming; being haughty often carries a negative tone of arrogance and disdain.
+Being proud can be positive and self-affirming; being haughty usually carries a negative tone of arrogance, condescension, and disdain.